Prince

 On August 22 2006, Warner Bros.
 Records released Ultimate, a compilation of remastered material.
 The double disc set contains one CD of previous hits, and another of extended versions and mixes of material that had largely only previously been available on vinyl record B-sides.

-Prince announced that he would play 21 concerts in London over the summer of 2007.
-The 21 Nights In London : The Earth Tour included 21 nights at the 20,000 capacity O² Arena.
-Tickets for the O² Arena were priced at £31.21 (including a free copy of Prince’s latest album), in order to make the concerts "affordable for everybody".
-The residency at the O² Arena was increased to 15 nights after all 140,000 tickets for the original seven sold out in just 20 minutes.
-It was then further extended to 21 nights.
+In May 2007 Prince announced that he would play 21 concerts in London over the summer of 2007.
+The 21 Nights In London : The Earth Tour comprised 21 nights at the 20,000 capacity O² Arena. with tickets priced at £31.21, an admission price that included including a free copy of Prince’s latest album Planet Earth,

-On 28 June 2007, the UK national newspaper The Mail on Sunday revealed that it had made a deal to give Prince’s new album, Planet Earth, away for free with an "imminent" edition of the paper, making it the first place in the world to get the album.
+In June the UK national newspaper The Mail on Sunday revealed it would give Prince’s new album, Planet Earth, away for free with an "imminent" edition of the paper, making it the first place in the world to get the album.
 This move sparked controversy among music distributors and also led the UK arm of Prince’s distributor, Sony BMG, to withdraw from distributing the album in UK stores.
 The UK’s largest high street music retailer, HMV decided to stock the paper on release day due to the giveaway.

 In October 2008 Prince released a live album entitled Indigo Nights, as well as 21 Nights, an accompanying book of poems, lyrics and photos.
 The book chronicled his record-breaking tenure at London’s O² Arena in 2007, while the album is a collection of songs performed live at aftershows in the IndigO².

-Prince set a new standard for his live performances on March 28th 2009, in Los Angeles, playing 3 concert within a single day at 3 different venues.
-He revised the idea later in the year with the "2 in 1" night formula, a concept he previewed in Montreux, on July 18th: two concerts the same night in the same venue.
-He refined it a month later on August 13th in Monaco, finding in Salle Garnier a venue of exception.
-After seeing a fashion show in Le Grand Palais, in Paris, Prince revamped "2 in 1" into "All Day, All Night" and performed two consecutive concerts on October 11th 2009.
-Prince closed the decade with a one-off concert in his hometown, on October 24th 2009.
+Following his residencies in Las Vegas and London Prince set a new standard for his live performances in March 2009, when in Los Angeles, playing three concert within a single day at three different venues.
+He revised the idea later in the year with the "2 in 1" night formula, when he played the Monteux festival once more, on July 18th: two concerts the same night in the same venue.
+Much like he also had done sometimes on his early tours, but not since 1982, at the beginning of the 1999 Tour.
+He refined it further a month later on 13 August in Monaco.
+And after seeing a fashion show in Le Grand Palais, in Paris, Prince revamped "2 in 1" into "All Day, All Night" and performed two consecutive concerts there i9n October.

 The 10’s